shubhangi013/harshmahesheka/README.md

 ## Hi There 👋,

 ### About me
 My name is Harsh Mahesheka just another guy who is in love with robots.
 I am very interested in Robotics and related fields like Robot Control,Robot Operating System,Navigation,Path Planning etc...
-Besides this I enjoy clash of arguments in the form of deabtes.
+Besides this I enjoy clash of arguments in the form of debates.
 - 🌱 I’m currently learning Robot Controls and Navigation,Path Planning and ROS.
 - 👯 I’m looking to collaborate on Robotics Projects of any kind.
 - 💬 Ask me about Life.